isra00/adminer-design-israel/README.md

  * Dark theme with moderate color contrast, to balance readability and minimum 👀 eye strain.
  * Maximize your screen size keeping margins modest and minimizing the least used elements.
- * No fancy aesthetics, simply focus on your work.
+ * No fancy aesthetics: the theme feels natural so you can simply focus on your work.
 Made by a 12+ year-long professional user of Adminer.
  * Inspired in GitHub website dark design.
  * SQL coloring based on Monokai.
  * Compatible with Adminer 4+ with all DBMS.
 Tested on Chrome and Firefox.